 Furnish it with a litterbox, a feeding station, and a safe hideaway.
 Basic cat toys from the local pet retailer or even access to a window with a birdfeeder can provide hours of entertainment.
 Be sure to check the room carefully for stray items, hooks, dangling cords, or anything else that your cat might injure himself on.

-Once your cat feels safe and comfortable in his new home, you can let him have the run of the place.
+Once your cat feels safe and comfortable in his new home, you can give him the run of the place.

-Check the cupboards and refrigerator for foods that may harm your cat.
-Alcohol, chocolate, and caffeine can cause your cat to suffer a severe reaction.
-As little as a tablespoon of alcohol can put an adult cat in a coma.
+Check the cupboards and refrigerator for foods that may harm your new friend.
+Cats can suffer severe reactions to alcohol, caffeine, or chocolate.
+As little as a tablespoon of alcohol, for example, can put an adult cat in a coma.
 Surprisingly, dairy products and tuna should also be guarded.
-Adult cats are often lactose intolerant, and many cats are allergic to tuna that has not been processed in cat food.
+Adult cats are often lactose intolerant, and many felines are allergic to tuna that has not been processed in cat food.
 Keep these items out of reach of curious paws and tongues.

 Be sure to move your valuables to safe ground, too.
-You don’t want your cat knocking off a priceless treasure when he leaps to the top shelf of the bookcase.
+You don’t want your new cat knocking off a priceless treasure when he leaps to the top shelf of the bookcase.
+And he likely will.

 Also consider the safety of any other pets.
 Will an existing cat or dog welcome a new housemate?
 Could your new cat be aggressive toward a more docile animal?
 If you’re concerned, you can review our tips for introducing a second cat into your home.